Europeans in Oceania: Niue

 Niue started seeking self-governance after World War II, but, financial aid and family remittances helped delay this until 1974, when Niue officially became a self-governing state in free association with New Zealand.
 Currently, it is estimated that around 194 of the population have European ancestry.
 This accounts for 12% of Niue's overall population.
+Among them, Terry Coe was the only palagi (person of European descent) in the Niue Assembly during his years as a parliamentarian (1993-2023); he was also the country's Finance Minister from 1993 to 1997.

 Pitcairn Islands

 The highly remote islands were discovered in 1767 by the British, and remained uninhabited until 1790, when they were settled by mutineers from HMS Bounty.
 The settlers were led by the British-born Fletcher Christian.
 He sailed to the islands with eight of his own men, six Tahitian men and 12 Tahitian women, whom he had met in present-day French Polynesia.
 Pitcairn was annexed by Britain in 1838, and by 1856 inhabitants were moved to Norfolk Island because of overpopulation.
 Some returned to Pitcairn, and it is their descendants who make up the population of 47.
 As a result of the original ethnic makeup of the island, the current inhabitants are racially mixed Anglo-Tahitians (or Euronesians).
 Pitcairn is labelled as a "cultural melting pot", and has strong influences from both Britain and Tahiti.
 In 2004, seven citizens of Pitcairn, including three descendants of Fletcher Christian, were brought to trial on the island on 55 counts of sexual abuse with girls.

 In 2021, it was reported that all 47 residents had received COVID-19 vaccinations.